PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 }
 ```

-Run the test and you will see it pass.
-Our `URLProtocolStub` does perform well behind the scene.
+Upon running the test, it should pass successfully, demonstrating the efficient workings of our `URLProtocolStub`.

-Now we want to test more scenarios, such as data, error, and url response.
-How can we do that?
+However, we aim to test additional details, like data, error, and URL responses.
+How can we accomplish this?

-Similar to what we do for the request callback, we add other properties and functions inside `URLProtocolStub` to store information.
-Let's add a private structure `Stub` comprised of information we care about, and add a static function as a interface for storage.
+Taking cues from our request callback setup, we'll introduce more properties and methods in `URLProtocolStub` for data storage.
+We'll integrate a private `Stub` structure that houses the relevant information and a static function serving as an interface for data storage.

 ```swift
 private class URLProtocolStub: URLProtocol {